wazo-platform/wazo-platform.org/content/uc-doc/system/wazo-webhookd/index.md

 ## mobile subscriptions

-As well as supporting configuration of custom behaviors through http subscriptions and custom python plugins, wazo-webhookd can also automatically create and manage special subscriptions for mobile users.
+As well as supporting configuration of custom behaviors through http subscriptions and custom Python plugins, wazo-webhookd can also automatically create and manage special subscriptions for mobile users.
 These _mobile subscriptions_ can provide push notification services for Wazo Platform events